metamath/lamp-guide/docs/11/index.md

 We now see an error after label 1, saying
 "*The label 'imim2i' doesn't refer to any assertion.*"

-> Click on the **P** of step 1 to reveal the specific reference that
-> it was using (erroneously) to justify this step's statement.

-It says `syl.2 : imim2i` which means that our claimed justification for step 1 was to use assertion `imim2i` with `syl.2` as its hypothesis.
+The problem is that its justification still says `syl.2 : imim2i` which means that our claimed justification for step 1 was to use assertion `imim2i` with `syl.2` as its hypothesis.
 In our modified context we can't use `imim2i`, in fact, we can't use any assertion after `ax-3`.

 Let's eliminate this justification:

 > Long-click on the now-invalid justification